CaptainCodeman/datastore-mapper/readme.md

 ## Why only the mapper?
 Technology moves on and Google's cloud platform now provides other services that handle many of the things that the Map-Reduce framework was once the solution to.
-If you need any Analytics and Reporting functionality, for instamce, you would now likely look at using [BigQuery](https://cloud.google.com/bigquery/) instead of trying to create your own via Map-Reduce.
+If you need any Analytics and Reporting functionality, for instance, you would now likely look at using [BigQuery](https://cloud.google.com/bigquery/) instead of trying to create your own via Map-Reduce.